How do I find a place to live in Portugal?

 We asked expats how they chose their neighborhood and found a place to live.
 They answered...

 "We came to Portugal last year for 2 weeks.
 We explored two areas only: first, the Algarve and next, Lisboa.
 These selections were based on weather, as we didn't want the colder weather in the North of Portugal.
 The Algarve is dead in winter, congested in summer, and just stuffed with Brits.
 The Lisboa area was delightful but we were sold when we took a train from Lisboa to Cascais.
 This is ideal: generally reliably nice weather, pristine beaches, restaurants all over the narrow streets and squares as well as along the pedestrian esplanade along the ocean.
 An easy train ride into Lisbon any time you want more culture or diversions, while plenty of museums, shows and parks in the Estoril/Cascais area.
-IDEAL," explained one expat living in Cascais and Estoril, Portugal.
+IDEAL," remarked another expat in Cascais and Estoril, Portugal.

 Get Quote